au-ts/libmicrokitco/README.md

 ### Visualisation of execution

 This is an animation of a PD blocking on an incoming notification.
-The yellow area is the stack and CPU context (saved registers by ABI), every time the yellow arrow switches area, a world switch (`co_switch()`) happens.
+The yellow area is the stacks and CPU context (saved registers by ABI), every time the yellow arrow switches area, a world switch (i.e. `co_switch()`) happens.
 The green arrow is the program counter, when it fades to grey, that thread of execution is suspended.
 ![Blocking animation](./docs/blocking.gif)

 ### Pre-emptive unblocking